hisashin/chip/README.md

 Use case examples :
 - Food allergy patients (even kids) can test their food by themselves.
 (500 million people)
-- In pandemic, people can pick a blood from finger and test infectious diseases like Zika, by themselves.
+- People can pick a blood from finger and test infectious diseases like Zika, by themselves.
 (200 million people/year only for Mararia)
 - Halal test (1.6 billion muslim)

 Whole Procedure :